didww/php-sdk/README.md

 ### :warning: Unmaintained :warning:

-API 2 is in mantainence mode
+API 2 is in maintenance mode

 Consider to switch to API 3 https://github.com/didww/didww-api-3-php-sdk